raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 It is only applicable when the DSO Transport layer uses encryption such as TLS.

-The TYPE-DEPENDENT DATA for the the Padding TLV is optional and is a variable length field containing non-specified values.
-A DATA LENGTH of 0 essentially provides for 4 bytes of padding (the minimum amount).
+The DSO-DATA for the the Padding TLV is optional and is a variable length field containing non-specified values.
+A DSO-LENGTH of 0 essentially provides for 4 bytes of padding (the minimum amount).

                                                  1   1   1   1   1   1